-Recommendation from the Assessment panel Recommended Conditional on confirmation of the Wesley venue Organization n Goulburn Valley Congolese Association Organisation , .
-Project Learning English with High Speed Short project description New arrivals from Africa will experience a quick way to learn English by having the explanation in their own languages (Swahili, French and Lingala).
-This project is not going to remove trainees from official training institutions like GOTAFE but will supply extra help by using native languages to explain English Requested Council Contribution \$5000 Organisation Cash/in-kind \$3000/\$5800 Recommendation from the Assessment panel Recommended
+Recommendation from Recommended Conditional on confirmation of the Wesley venue the Assessment panel Organisation Goulburn Valley (Congolese Association Project Learning English with High Speed Short project description New arrivals from Africa will experience a quick way to learn English by having the explanation in their own languages (Swahili, French and Lingala).
+This project is not going to remove trainees from official training institutions like GOTAFE but will supply extra help by using native languages to explain English Requested Council Contribution \$5000 Organisation Cash/in-kind \$3000/\$5800

+Recommended

-Organisation Goulburn Valley Libraries Project "Let me be myself" - Anne Frank Travelling Exhibition Short project description Shepparton Library has the opportunity to host "Let me be myself" Anne Frank travelling exhibition which is travelling around Australia.
-The exhibition showcases Anne Frank, a positive female role model, and the importance of tolerance, racial acceptance and integration.
-Highlighting the personal story of Anne with important historical events of WW2, It is taught in schools reminding students that the atrocities of WW2 happened to children just like them.
-The exhibition brings it to life and has a significant impact on teens the same age.
-The exhibition will be promoted to all members of the community, including historical societies, community groups and schools.
-Requested Council Contribution \$2000 Organisation Cash/in-kind \$6235/\$1635 Recommendation from the Assessment panel Recommended
+Organisation Goulburn Valley Libraries Project "Let me be myself" - Anne Frank Travelling Exhibition Short project description myself" Anne Frai around Australia. positive female ro racial acceptance story of Anne with taught in schools WW2 happened t brings it to life and age.
+The exhibition ry has the opportunity to host " nk travelling exhibition which is The exhibition showcases Anr le model, and the importance a and integration.
+Highlighting to important historical events of reminding students that the att o children just like them.
+The ed thas a significant impact on te on will be promoted to all membring historical societies, commit s travelling he Frank, a of tolerance, he personal WW2, It is rocities of exhibition eens the same pers of the Requested Council Contribution \$2000 Organisation Cash/in-kind \$6235/\$1635 Recommendation from the Assessment panel Recommended